gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 ## MCM Conformance in CHPL_COMM=ofi

+This document describes how the libfabric-based comm layer helps arrange for programs to conform to the Chapel Memory Consistency Model (MCM).
+The compiler and module code produce an inherently MCM-conforming program, but the imperfect match between the Chapel and libfabric communication models and the desire to limit communication overheads and overlap communication and computation all cause potentially MCM-breaking behavior.

-This document describes how the libfabric-based comm layer arranges for programs to conform to the Chapel Memory Consistency Model (MCM).
-It introduces some libfabric terms and concepts and then quotes the *Program Order* and *Memory Order* sections of the **Memory Consistency Model** chapter of the Chapel spec, adding text as needed to describe what the implementation does to meet the clauses in those sections.
+The document introduces some libfabric terms and concepts and describes how the Chapel communication primitives are implemented in terms of libfabric operations.
+It then quotes the *Program Order* and *Memory Order* sections of the **Memory Consistency Model** chapter of the Chapel spec, adding text as needed to describe what the implementation does to meet the clauses in those sections.

-**_Note:_** the comm layer currently does not yet make a purposeful attempt to conform to the MCM with respect to atomic operations when those are implemented natively, using RMA.
+**_Note:_** the comm layer currently does not yet intentionally try to conform to the MCM with respect to atomic operations when those are implemented natively, using RMA.
 It only does so when atomic operations are implemented using Active Messages (AMs).
-There is code to handle the native case, but it has not yet been tested on a network that can actually do atomics natively (i.e., the sockets provider's support for "native" atomics over TCP/IP sockets doesn't count).
+There is code to handle the native case, but it has not yet been tested on a network that can actually do atomics natively.
+(So for example, the sockets provider's support for "native" atomics over TCP/IP sockets doesn't count).

 ### Background